-In a size similar to a small commercial aircraft without wings, hyperloop’s pressurized capsules float on a frictionless magnetic cushion within the tubes.
+Similar in size to a small commercial aircraft without wings, hyperloop’s pressurized capsules levitate on a near-frictionless magnetic field within the tubes.

 Our capsules are engineered and designed for ultra-high speeds using cutting-edge composite materials and safety features.
-HyperloopTT developed a Vibranium™, smart material with sensors embedded between carbon-fiber, fuselage skin to monitor and transmit critical information regarding temperature, stability and integrity, all wirelessly and instantly.
+HyperloopTT developed a smart material with embedded sensors in the carbon-fiber fuselage skin for instant wireless monitoring of temperature, stability, and integrity.

 Reducing the cost

 The HyperloopTT system has a low implementation cost compared to other high-speed transportation methods.
-As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimizing to meet unique local conditions.
+As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimized to meet unique local conditions.

-Our station is designed around the passenger.
-Every moment along the HyperloopTT journey is engineered to deliver a frictionless experience with digital ticketing, biometric check-in, wayfinding, and an on-demand boarding system.
+The HyperloopTT station is designed around the passenger.
+Every moment along the journey is engineered to deliver a frictionless experience with digital ticketing, biometric check-in, wayfinding, and an on-demand boarding system.

 The low-pressure environment inside the tube is achieved through a specially designed HyperloopTT vacuum unit.
 Co-developed with Leybold, the inventor of the vacuum pump, the unit fits within a standard shipping container to offer a plug-and-play solution.
 The system is optimized to achieve and maintain low pressure in the tubes while minimizing energy consumption and maximizing operational uptime.
 The containers will be located along the route every 6.2 miles.